xriss/pagecake/readme.txt

 Actually I figure amazon is too expensive but you get the idea.

-The old appengine code has been removed to reduce confusion, as I am no longer interested in even testing if it still works.
+All the old appengine code has been removed to reduce confusion, as I am no longer interested in even testing if it still works.
 Either look in the history of this project or visit the old google code repository at

 https://code.google.com/p/aelua/

-The basic idea of anlua is producing a number of mods which are then stuck together on a single website (each one living at a different dir) depending on your needs. so for instance /thumbcache is where some simple image caching code for thumbnails exists.
+The basic idea of pagecake is producing a number of mods which are then stuck together on a single website (each one living at a different dir) depending on your needs. so for instance /thumbcache is where some simple image caching code for thumbnails exists.
 The main module is waka which is a wiki like html page creation/editing module.

 Look inside the mods directory for more information about what each module is trying to achieve and if it is a good idea to use it.